solution-soft/time-machine-for-docker/README.md

 ### Multiple Application Configuration ###

 Let's assume that we will configure three applications, with their persistent data stored at `./tmdata1`, `./tmdata2`, `./tmdata3`, respectively.
-In addition, their TMagent listening ports will be 17800, 27800 and 37800, respectively.
+In addition, their mapped TMagent listening ports will be 17800, 27800 and 37800, respectively.

 ```
 # mkdir -p ./tmdata1 ./tmdata2 ./tmdata3